 The 7-day audit — what’s in it, page by page

-A written document.
-Typically 12 to 20 pages, depending on the size and complexity of your business.
-Plus a 15-minute Loom video walkthrough where the founder talks through what we found.
+The audit is a written document — typically 12 to 20 pages, depending on the size of your business — plus a 15-minute Loom walkthrough.
+Here’s the page-by-page breakdown.

 Page by page — what’s inside